aherbert/gdsc-smlm/docs/results_plugins.rst

 As with all of the SMLM plugins, the ``Results Manager`` is fully supported by the ``ImageJ`` macro recorder.
 This allows the use of macros to bulk convert many results sets, for example to render images and save them using the ``File > Save As`` command.

-.. index:: image calibration
+.. index:: Image Calibration

-Image calibration
+Image Calibration
 ^^^^^^^^^^^^^^^^^

 The SMLM plugins require that an image have a calibration to allow certain plugins to function.
-This calibration includes the pixel pitch, the total gain and the exposure time (as described in section :numref:`{number}: {name} <fitting_plugins:Calibration>`).
+This calibration includes the pixel pitch, the total gain and the exposure time (as described in section :numref:`{number}: {name} <fitting_plugins:Fitting Calibration>`).
 Certain file types do not have an image calibration.
 If the ``Results Manager`` detects that calibration is missing a message is written to the ``ImageJ`` log window and the plugin will present a dialog where the user can enter the missing calibration for the results.
 This is added to the results and will be saved if using a SMLM file format.

-.. index:: output options
+.. index:: Results Manager; Output Options

-Output options
+Output Options
 ~~~~~~~~~~~~~~

 The output options are the same as in the ``Peak Fit`` plugin: image, table, file and memory output.
 The differences from the ``Peak Fit`` are described below.

+.. index:: Table Output

-Table output
+Table Output
 ^^^^^^^^^^^^

 The ``Peak Fit`` plugin presented results as they were computed using an ``ImageJ`` table.
 This is available using the ``ImageJ`` option.